geoblink/design-system/src/elements/GeoCalendar/GeoCalendarDropdown.md

     setGranularityData (granularityData) {
       this.selectedPickerDateUnit = granularityData.pickerDateUnit
       this.selectedGranularityId = granularityData.granularityId
-      this.selectedFromDate = null
+      this.selectedFromDay = null
-      this.selectedToDate = null
+      this.selectedToDay = null
     },

     setFromDate ({ fromDate }) {
-      this.selectedFromDate = fromDate
+      this.selectedFromDay = fromDate
     },

     setToDate ({ toDate }) {
-      this.selectedToDate = toDate
+      this.selectedToDay = toDate
     }
   }
 }